adalbertovargas/adalbertovargas-ws/README.md

 ![preview capture 01](preview/Captura-03.PNG)
 Image 3.
 Galery preview

-You can also find these preview ScrenShots in folder `info/preview`
+You can also find these preview screnshots in folder `preview`

 ## The content